anand1st/sshd-shell-spring-boot/README.md

 The motivation for this starter was due to the fact that spring-boot had officially dropped support for spring-boot-starter-remote-shell for the 2.x versions.

-This starter has been tested with spring-boot 2.0.0.M3 and 1.5.x.RELEASE.
+This starter has been tested with spring-boot 1.5.x.RELEASE and upto 2.0.0.M3.
 In theory however, it should work with any older releases.

 To import into Maven project, add the following dependency inside pom.xml:

     <dependency>
         <groupId>io.github.anand1st</groupId>
         <artifactId>sshd-shell-spring-boot-starter</artifactId>
-        <version>2.4</version>
+        <version>2.5</version>
     </dependency>

 ### Note
 Versions < 2.1 are deprecated and unsupported.
 The artifact above supports the following functionalities:

+### Version 2.5
+Upgraded to jline-3.5.1.
+Added post processor functionality to support searching and mailing of output.
+HealthIndicators are removed as spring-boot-actuator endpoints support them directly by an implementation in `EndpointCommand`.
+See examples below.

 ### Version 2.4
 Upgraded to jline-3.4.0.
 Refactored I/O related activity from SshSessionContext to ConsoleIO.
 Separated console processing into separate packages from SSH server packages.